 - Requires crawling to enter and exit from large vestibule side.

-- Snag-free, continuous pole sleeves for easy setup
+- EASY SETUP: Using snag-free, continuous pole sleeves

 We like the two windows and easy 10 minute setup time of this three person dome tent.
 With enough room for one or two people and their dog, this affordable Coleman tent is guaranteed to keep you dry and comfortable.
 Although there is no vestibule, this one made our list because of its light weight and modest price.